Israel and Egypt Sign Camp David Accords

 September 17, 1978

-Camp David Accords are signed by Egyptian President Anwar Sadat and Israeli Prime Minster Menachem Begin under the mediation of President Jimmy Carter.
-The Accords are made up of two parts: an agreement about the future of Egyptian-Israeli relations, which culminated in the March 1979 Peace Treaty between the two historical adversaries, and a framework for implementing Palestinian self-rule, or autonomy in the West Bank and Gaza Strip.
-Palestinian autonomy talks broke down in the early 1980s, but resurrected in the contents of the 1993 Oslo Accords.
+The Camp David Accords are signed by Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin under the mediation of President Jimmy Carter.
+The accords are made up of two parts: an agreement about the future of Egyptian-Israeli relations, which culminated in the March 1979 peace treaty between the two historical adversaries, and a framework for implementing Palestinian self-rule, or autonomy in the West Bank and Gaza Strip.
+Palestinian autonomy talks break down in the early 1980s but are resurrected in the contents of the 1993 Oslo Accords.